kwkraus/HOW-Sessions/sessions/selenium/docs/3-Creating Tests.md

 # Creating Selenium Tests

+In this session, we'll create our first Selenium test, composing the test from our Framework Page Objects.
+Every test will inherit from a `TestBase` class that manages the lifetime of the test, including the interactions with the Framework `Driver` class.

-## Add TestBase Class
+## Create TestBase Class

 Every test we create will inherit from a base class called `TestBase.cs`.
 This class will be responsible for the initialization and cleanup of resources used during the test, specifically the Framework `Driver` class.

-Create a new class at the root of the project called `TestBase` and add the following code.
+Create a new class at the root of the project called `TestBase.cs` and add the following code.

+Discussion Points:

+- Depending on which Test execution tool you are using, the `TestBase` class will look different based on how each test framework implements lifetime.
+In this example, we are using MSTest, where we use the `TestInitialize()` and `TestCleanup()` attributes for lifetime events.

+- The `Initialize()` method is responsible for initializing the Framework's Driver class, which is responsible for the runtime configuration of the WebDriver.

+- The `Cleanup()` method must alway call the Quit() method in order to close the browser session and clean up resources on executing machine.

+Here is what the `TestBase` class should look like for MSTest

 ```csharp
 using HOW.Selenium.WebApp.Framework;